 The Seven Stages of Alzheimer's describes the main stages of Alzheimer's and the pattern of symptoms that typically occur in individuals living with Alzheimer’s dementia.

-It is important to note that not everyone living with Alzheimer's or a related dementia will experience the same symptoms or progress at the same rate over time.
+Alzheimer's or a related dementia will experience the same symptoms or progress at the same rate over time.

 As a result, the Seven Stages of Alzheimer's should be look at as guidelines to expectations.